-1.1.
-Scope of the document
+1.1 Scope of the document

 The purpose of this document is to describe the algorithm implemented within the CM SAF to generate daily mean and monthly mean of Top-Of-Atmosphere (TOA) radiative fluxes data records from the AVHRR instrument on board the NOAA and MetOp satellites.
-The observations from the CERES radiometer are used to derive empirical narrowband-to-broadband relations for AVHRR.
+The observations from the CERESClouds and Earth's Radiant Energy System (CERES) (Wielicki et al., 1996) we investigate to derive empirical narrowband-to-broadband relations for AVHRR.